Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/11/install-c-redistributable-with-your-wix-installer.md

 ## 3. Feature MergeRef Element

 The feature element includes the merge module in your install (and in this case hides it from any feature list you present in the installation UI – it wouldn’t be good if it were to be de-selected!)
-Again, the nesting is Product &gt; Feature &gt; MergeRef.
+Again, the nesting is Product > Feature > MergeRef.

 ```xml
 <Feature Id="VCRedist"